History of printing: Dye-sublimation printer

 A dye-sublimation printer (or dye-sub printer) is a computer printer which employs a printing process that uses heat to transfer dye to a medium such as a plastic card, printer paper or poster paper.
 The process is usually to lay one color at a time using a ribbon that has color panels.
 Most dye-sublimation printers use CMYO colors which differs from the more recognized CMYK colors in that the black dye is eliminated in favour of a clear overcoating.
 This overcoating (which has numerous names depending on the manufacturer) is effectively a thin laminate which protects the print from discoloration from UV light and the air while also rendering the print water-resistant.
 Many consumer and professional dye-sublimation printers are designed and used for producing photographic prints.

 Digital press (1993)

-Digital printing is the reproduction of digital images on a physical surface, such as common or photographic paper or paperboard-cover stock, film, cloth, plastic, vinyl, magnets, labels etc.
+Digital printing is the reproduction of digital images on a physical surface, such as common or photographic paper or paperboard-cover stock, film, cloth, plastic, vinyl, magnets, and labels.

 It can be differentiated from litho, flexography, gravure or letterpress printing in many ways, some of which are;